 The annual International Conference on Public Health in Africa (CPHIA) is organised by the Africa Centres for Disease Control and Prevention (Africa CDC) and provides a unique African-led platform for leaders across the continent to reflect on lessons learned in health and science, and align on a way forward for creating more resilient health systems.

-CPHIA 2023 is the third iteration of the conference, which was held virtually in 2021 and in-person in Kigali, Rwanda, in 2022.
-This year, CPHIA will be hosted by the Zambian Ministry of Health and take place 27-30 November in Lusaka, Zambia, under the theme “Breaking Barriers: Repositioning Africa in the Global Health Architecture” – a theme that will be explored across nine plenary sessions, several parallel and abstract sessions and dozens of official side events.
-Building on the previous year’s convenings, CPHIA 2023 will showcase how the continent is breaking down barriers, reaffirming Africa as a powerhouse in science and innovation, generator of new knowledge and health products, and exemplar of progress.
+CPHIA 2023 was the third iteration of the conference, which was held virtually in 2021 and in-person in Kigali, Rwanda, in 2022.
+This year, CPHIA was hosted by the Zambian Ministry of Health and took place from 27-30 November in Lusaka, Zambia, under the theme “Breaking Barriers: Repositioning Africa in the Global Health Architecture” – a theme that was explored across nine plenary sessions, several parallel and abstract sessions and dozens of official side events.
+Building on the previous year’s convenings, CPHIA 2023 showcased how the continent is breaking down barriers, reaffirming Africa as a powerhouse in science and innovation, generator of new knowledge and health products, and exemplar of progress.

 As African countries accelerate the realization of a New Public Health Order, CPHIA is helping build a healthier, more prosperous Africa – for the continent, and the world.